leaselock/pgflow/README.md

 also be run on any server the pgflow server can reach with dblink.

 ### Node
+A node is a dependency organized step in a flow.
+By default, the name of the node itself is a stored procedure that is invoked.

 ### Step
+A node can also contain a set of steps, which will run after the node routine is run (if any).
+The steps are not designed to run in any particular order, but must each contain one or more arguements that will be used to differentiate them from one another.

 ### Callback Routine

 ## Installation